hiromataba/bookstore-app/README.md

 # Bookstore

-This project will lay foundations for the Bookstore website. we will create a React and Redux app. we will structure the files using the "feature folder" approach. we will also set up routing using React Router.
+This project will lay foundations for the Bookstore website. we will create a React and Redux app. we will structure the files using the "Feature folder" approach. we will also set up routing using React Router.

 ![Bookstore](https://user-images.githubusercontent.com/75126481/130981995-ded444b5-ee9e-4f77-bf2d-81ec1293503a.png)